alflokken/alflokken.github.io/_posts/2025-04-09-conditional-access-recommendations.md

 - [Block legacy authentication for all users](https://learn.microsoft.com/en-us/entra/identity/conditional-access/policy-block-legacy-authentication)
 - [Securing security info registration](https://learn.microsoft.com/en-us/entra/identity/conditional-access/policy-all-users-security-info-registration)
   - It’s recommended to use Temporary Access Pass (MFA) for registration of internal users.
-  - For guest users who need to register mfa in your directory, registration can be blocked outside a trusted network location.
+  - For guest users who need to register MFA in your directory, registration can be blocked outside a trusted network location.
 - [Require device compliance](https://learn.microsoft.com/en-us/entra/identity/conditional-access/policy-all-users-device-compliance)

 > Device compliance may be challenging to enforce in practice - see [alternatives to device compliance below](#alternative-to-device-compliance).